Why We Sleep: Critical reception

-Criticism surrounding the book involved the book telling stories about sleep instead of explaining facts about it.
+Criticism surrounding the book involved concern about statistical errors in the book and the alarmism it generated in some readers.
 A review from Alexey Guzey, an independent researcher, criticized the book in an essay entitled Matthew Walker's "Why We Sleep" Is Riddled with Scientific and Factual Errors.
-The criticism was discussed on the BBC series More and Less.
+The criticism was discussed on the BBC series More or Less.
 Guzey's criticism was also discussed by Andrew Gelman, a statistician at Columbia University.
 In a later post on Columbia's statistics blog, Gelman indicated that Walker's purported removal of a bar from a graph could be a "smoking gun," commenting that it entered "research misconduct" territory.
+Walker posted his responses to these and other criticisms in 2019 on his own blog.

 The book's failure to answer its own title 'Why We Sleep' has been criticised, with renowned sleep researcher William Dement commenting that people only need sleep due to the sleepiness accumulated.
 Anu Valtonen found fault in the book naming neuroscience as "the science that provides the knowledge of sleep and dreams" and its overlooking of other disciplinary areas related to sleep.
 She also criticised the book for lacking certain information on sleep, such as the "social aspects" of sleep or "socio-historical" route of sleep hygiene.
 Rosa Breed criticised Walker's lack of references when writing the book, noting that there was no proof in certain statements made by him, such as Walker's suggestion of sleeping for eight hours as a necessity.
 Jonathan Hawken felt that some of the book's contents were rather selective, criticising the book's lack of in-depth analysis towards the effect of sleep apnea.

 Controversies

 The book has spawned controversy related to Walker's belief that the amount of sleep received worldwide has decreased.
 A researcher on sleep, Jim Horne, disagreed with the idea regarding how people are weighed down by a lack of sleep and that everybody was required to sleep for at least eight hours.
-Bill Gates wrote that he disagreed with Walker's claim that sleep and Alzheimer's disease have a strong connection to each other.
+Bill Gates wrote that he did not "buy into" Walker's claim that sleep and Alzheimer's disease have a strong connection to each other.
 Anu Valtonen voiced her concern regarding the speculation the book makes when taking a neuroscientific stance on the main insights into how sleep and dreams function.

 Some critics felt that Walker's way of writing made the book feel similar to a horror story.
 Rosa Breed felt that some ideas brought up by Walker in the book were thought to be disturbing, noting Walker's suggestion for having people's sleeping behaviours be measured by "health insurance companies" to be prying.
 Some of Walker's claims were based on laboratory studies without supporting real-world evidence, making them questionable to critics.